Affirmative action for white people? Legacy college admissions come under renewed scrutiny

 Several colleges declined to say whether they will continue providing a boost for legacy students next year, including Cornell and the University of Notre Dame.

-Meanwhile, Nguyen said he’s more optimistic than ever.
+Meanwhile, Nguyen said he is more optimistic than ever.
 In the past, colleges have been reluctant to be among the first to make the change, he said.
-Now he thinks that’s changing.
+Now he thinks that is changing.

 “In the next few months, I think the hesitancy will actually be who will be the last,” he said.
 “No university wants to be the last.”